Showing posts with label Grade 8 Examinations. Show all posts

 Provincial Examination Supervisor (Grade 8 PES)

 The key person in the province responsible for the smooth flow of the Grade 8 examinations is the Provincial Examination Supervisor (PES).
-The Grade 8 PES is a national education officer, as the inspectors and Guidance Officers, but based in the provinces.
+The Grade 8 PES is a national education officer, as the inspector and Guidance Officer, but based in the provinces.

 The PES liaises with the Measurement Services Division on matters pertaining to exams, students' school data, conducting of exams, reporting on exams and giving feedback on exam-related issues.